The four seasons on Earth | Why the Earth has seasons?

 Winter

-During the winter season, temperatures are low and the days are shorter.
+During winter, temperatures drop and the days become shorter.

-Mid-winter in Northern Hemisphere = mid-summer in Southern Hemisphere = around 21 December
+Mid-winter (winter solstice) in Northern Hemisphere = Mid-summer (summer solstice) in Southern Hemisphere = around 21 December

 Spring

-Spring is the season when the flowers blossom.
-It is basically the transformation phase from winter to summer.
+Spring is the season when flowers begin to blossom.
+It is essentially the transition period from winter to summer.

 Autumn

-Autumn is the season when the trees shed their leaves.
-It is basically the transition phase from summer to winter.
+Autumn is the season when trees shed their leaves.
+It is essentially the transition period from summer to winter.

 Equinox and solstice

-Equinox is the time of the year when the duration of day and night are approximately equal.
-It occurs twice a year.
-Once during the spring and once during the autumn season.
-Spring equinox in Northern Hemisphere (also Autumn equinox in Southern Hemisphere) occurs around 20 March.
-Autumn equinox in Northern Hemisphere (also spring equinox in Southern Hemisphere) occurs around 22 September.
+An equinox is the time of year when day and night are nearly equal in length.
+It happens twice a year, once in spring and once in autumn.
+In the Northern Hemisphere, the spring equinox (which is the autumn equinox in the Southern Hemisphere) occurs around 20 March.
+The autumn equinox in the Northern Hemisphere (and spring equinox in the Southern Hemisphere) occurs around 22 September.

-Solstice is the time of the year when the Poles have a maximum tilt towards or away from the Sun.
-Summer solstice in Northern Hemisphere (also Winter solstice in Southern Hemisphere) occurs around 21 June.
-Winter solstice in Northern Hemisphere (also summer solstice in Southern Hemisphere) occurs around 21 December.
+A solstice is the time of year when the Earth’s axis is tilted most strongly toward or away from the Sun.
+This results in the longest and shortest days of the year.
+In the Northern Hemisphere, the summer solstice (also the winter solstice in the Southern Hemisphere) occurs around 21 June.
+The winter solstice in the Northern Hemisphere (and summer solstice in the Southern Hemisphere) occurs around 21 December.

 Seasons at the poles